-12. First, Respondents in their Answer have now established that the Congregation can obtain a reasonable and adequate return from an as-of-right building.
-Thus, there is no basis whatsoever for the so-called Z.R.
-72-21(b) finding for the condominium variances.
-Thus, the condominium variances must be annulled.
-See discussion at ¶43 below.
+First, Respondents in their Answer have now established that the Congregation can obtain a reasonable and adequate return from an as-of-right building.
+Accordingly, there is no basis whatsoever for the so-called Z.R.
+72-21(b) finding for the condominium variances which must be annulled.

-13. Second, Respondents have been unable to show any rationality at all in assigning a site area of 19,775 square feet (oddly derived from unused air rights over the adjoining Parsonage) as the site area for computing reasonable return for the two condominiums in the mixed use Scheme A conforming asof-right building.
+Second, Respondents have been unable to show any rationality at all in assigning a site area of 19,775 square feet (oddly derived from unused air rights over the adjoining Parsonage) as the site area for computing reasonable return for the two condominiums in the mixed use Scheme A conforming as-of-right building.
 The Congregation claims that having satisfied its programmatic needs in floors 1-4 of the mixed use building, it is entitled to earn a reasonable return from two condominiums on the remaining floors five and six.
 But, these two floors do not contain 19,775 square feet, but only 5,316 square feet.
 By using this bizarre approach, the Congregation inflated cost and thereby eliminated the return.